Four-manifolds, geometries and knots: Twist spins of torus knots

 \begin{theorem} Let $M$ be the $r$-fold cyclic branched cover of $S^3$, branched over a knot $K$, and suppose that $r>2$ and that $\sqrt{\pi_1(M)}$ is infinite.
 Then $K$ is uniquely determined by $M$ and $r$, and either $K$ is a torus knot or $K\cong 4_1$ and $r=3$. \end{theorem}

 \begin{proof} As the connected summands of $M$ are the cyclic branched covers of the factors of $K$, any homotopy sphere summand must be standard, by the proof of the Smith conjecture.
 Therefore $M$ is aspherical, and is either Seifert fibred or is a $\mathbb{S}ol^3$-manifold, by Theorem 2.14.
 It must in fact be a $\mathbb{E}^3$-, $\mathbb{N}il^3$- or $\widetilde{\mathbb{SL}}$-manifold, by Lemma 16.1.
 If there is a Seifert fibration which is preserved by the automorphisms of the branched cover the fixed circle (the branch set of $M$) must be a fibre of the fibration (since $r>2$) which therefore passes to a Seifert fibration of $X(K)$.
-Thus $K$ must be a $(p,q)$-torus knot, for some relatively prime integers $p$ and $q$ [BZ].
+Thus $K$ must be a $(p,q)$-torus knot, for some relatively prime integers $p$ and $q$ \cite{[BZ]}.
 These integers may be determined arithmetically from $r$ and the formulae for the Seifert invariants of $M(p,q,r)$ given in \S1.
-Otherwise $M$ is flat [MS86] and so $K\cong 4_1$ and $r=3$, by [Du83]. \end{proof}
+Otherwise $M$ is flat \cite{[MS86]} and so $K\cong 4_1$ and $r=3$, by \cite{[Du83]}. \end{proof}

 All the knots whose 2-fold branched covers are Seifert fibred are torus knots or Montesinos knots.
-(This class includes the 2-bridge knots and pretzel knots, and was first described in [Mo73].)
-The number of distinct knots whose 2-fold branched cover is a given Seifert fibred 3-manifold can be arbitrarily large [Be84].
-Moreover for each $r\geq2$ there are distinct simple 1-knots whose $r$-fold cyclic branched covers are homeomorphic [Sa81, Ko86].
+(This class includes the 2-bridge knots and pretzel knots, and was first described in \cite{[Mo73]}.)
+The number of distinct knots whose 2-fold branched cover is a given Seifert fibred 3-manifold can be arbitrarily large \cite{[Be84]}.
+Moreover for each $r\geq2$ there are distinct simple 1-knots whose $r$-fold cyclic branched covers are homeomorphic \cite{[Sa81],[Ko86]}.

 If $K$ is a fibred 2-knot with monodromy of finite order $r$ and if $(r,s)=1$ then the $s$-fold cyclic branched cover of $S^4$, branched over $K$ is again a 4-sphere and so the branch set gives a new 2-knot, which we shall call the $s$-fold cyclic branched cover of $K$.
-This new knot is again fibred, with the same fibre and monodromy the $s^{th}$ power of that of $K$ [Pa78, Pl86].
+This new knot is again fibred, with the same fibre and monodromy the $s^{th}$ power of that of $K$ \cite{[Pa78],[Pl86]}.
 If $K$ is a classical knot we shall let $\tau_{r,s}K$ denote the $s$-fold cyclic branched cover of the $r$-twist spin of $K$.
 We shall call such knots {\it branched twist spins}, for brevity.

-Using properties of $S^1$-actions on smooth homotopy 4-spheres, Plotnick obtains the following result [Pl86].
+Using properties of $S^1$-actions on smooth homotopy 4-spheres, Plotnick obtains the following result \cite{[Pl86]}.

-\begin{thm} [Plotnick] A $2$-knot is fibred with periodic monodromy if and only if it is a branched twist spin of a knot in a homotopy $3$-sphere.
+\begin{thm} [Plotnick] A $2$-knot is fibred with periodic monodromy if and only if it is (up to Gluck reconstruction) a branched twist spin of a knot in a homotopy $3$-sphere.

 \end{thm}

 Here ``periodic monodromy" means that the fibration of the exterior of the knot has a characteristic map of finite order.
 It is not in general sufficient that the {\it closed} monodromy be represented by a map of finite order.
 (For instance, if $K$ is a fibred 2-knot with $\pi'\cong Q(8)\times (Z/nZ)$ for some $n>1$ then the meridianal automorphism of $\pi'$ has order 6, and so it follows from the observations above that $K$ is not a twist spin.)